attwoodn/cpp-expression-tree/README.md

 ## Creating Expression Trees

-The expression_tree class is a templated, RAII container class that takes ownership of user-defined expressions.
-The template parameter of expression_tree is the type of object that the expression_tree can evaluate.
-The template parameter of expression_tree cannot be a primitive type, like `int` or `char`.
+The `expression_tree` class is a templated, RAII container class that takes ownership of user-defined expressions.
+The template parameter of `expression_tree` is the type of object that the `expression_tree` can evaluate.
+Assuming there is a user-defined class named `my_type` to be evaluated, the templated `expression_tree` type would look like this: `expression_tree<my_type>`.
+The template parameter of `expression_tree` cannot be a primitive type, like `int`, `char`, or `double`.

-An expression_tree cannot be default constructed - it must be initialized with an expression.
-Users can easily and intuitively define expressions using one of the `make_expr` helper functions found in the namespace `attwoodn::expression_tree`.

-`make_expr` generates heap-allocated pointers to expression tree nodes and returns them.
+An `expression_tree` cannot be default constructed - it must be initialized with an expression.
+Users can easily and intuitively define expressions using one of the `make_expr` helper functions found in the namespace `attwoodn::expression_tree`. `make_expr` generates heap-allocated pointers to expression tree nodes and returns them.
 As such, the returned expression tree node pointers should be managed carefully.
-If the returned pointers are not wrapped in an expression_tree or a smart pointer, they will need to be explicitly `delete`d by the calling code.
+If the returned pointers are not wrapped in an `expression_tree` or a smart pointer, they will need to be explicitly `delete`d by the calling code.

 Here are some examples of how you might handle the return value from one of the `make_expr` helper functions:
 ```cpp